It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 As Brian mentioned, we offer learners the opportunity to practice in a safe context while preparing them to apply their new skills in the real world.

 This seems to be suitable for management decision-making.
 In the dealership simulation, participants can understand how the strategy affects the business.
 Investments can be made in cars, machines, service, spare parts, people and marketing.
-It is a real-life decision dilemma.
+It is a real-life decision-making dilemma.

 Brian, is this typical for simulations?